pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Introduction

 \section{Introduction}

-\texttt{pyAMPACT} is based on the Automated Music Performance Analysis and Comparison Toolkit (\texttt{AMPACT}), a MATLAB-based toolkit originally released in 2011 \cite{devaney11automatically,devaney12ampact}. \texttt{pyAMPACT} is not simply a Python-based re-implementation of \texttt{AMPACT}, but rather a complete redesign that connects to and extends the functionality of an array of other open-source music analysis tools, most notably librosa \cite{mcfee2015librosa} and music21 \cite{cuthbert2010music21}.
-It also moves away from the proprietary nature of MATLAB while building on the signal-processing algorithms integrated into \texttt{AMPACT} \cite{devaney09improving, devaney11characterizing, devaney17evaluation, devaney19encoding}, extending capabilities for reading and writing data. \texttt{pyAMPACT} is also able to read a range of annotation encoding formats, including Dezrann \cite{giraud18dezrann}, Humdrum's analytic spines \cite{huron02music}, and CRIM intervals \cite{freedman22musicologists}).
+\texttt{pyAMPACT} uses score-audio alignment to facilitate expressive performance modeling.
+Although this approach requires a score, it provides more robust estimates of onsets and offsets than automatic transcription methods.
+Although there have recently been significant improvements in the accuracy of automatic transcription, largely due to advances in deep-learning architecture, accuracy on this task is still limited \cite{benetos_automatic_2018,bittner_lightweight_2022}.
+Symbolic representations also contain additional information that can also be difficult to accurately estimate solely from the audio signal, including meter and note spellings, which is useful for musicological analysis of performance data.
+Beyond expressive performance, \texttt{pyAMPACT}'s tools for linking symbolic and audio representations are useful for multi-modal processing of audio and score-based representations with annotations and other types of human-generated data. \texttt{pyAMPACT} is based on \texttt{AMPACT}, a MATLAB-based toolkit originally released in 2011 \cite{devaney11automatically,devaney12ampact}.
+It is not simply a Python-based re-implementation of \texttt{AMPACT}, but rather a complete redesign that connects to and extends the functionality of an array of other open-source music analysis tools, most notably librosa \cite{mcfee2015librosa} and music21 \cite{cuthbert2010music21}.
+It also moves away from the proprietary nature of MATLAB while building on the signal-processing algorithms integrated into \texttt{AMPACT} \cite{devaney09improving, devaney11characterizing, devaney17evaluation, devaney19encoding}. \texttt{pyAMPACT} is also able to read a range of annotation encoding formats, including Dezrann \cite{giraud18dezrann}, Humdrum's analytic spines \cite{huron02music}, and CRIM intervals \cite{freedman22musicologists}).
 It can also visualize both score and performance data in Verovio \cite{pugin14verovio}.

+In this paper, we first contextualize \texttt{pyAMPACT} within related work on score-audio alignment, performance data estimation, and multi-modal processing (Section 2).
+We then present an overview of \texttt{pyAMPACT}’s workflow (Section 3) before detailing its symbolic importing (Section 4), audio processing (Section 5), and symbolic exporting (Section 6) functionality, as well as its documentation and tutorials (Section 7).
+We conclude with a summary of \texttt{pyAMPACT} and a discussion of future directions (Section 8).